itsjw/adnoto/README.md

 ## The reducer function

 In order to function correctly, reducer functions need a specific layout.
-First of all, reducer functions need to be named functions, as the name of the function is the key in the state.

-For example a `function testReducer () {}` will be identified in the state object as `{ testReducer: /* state */ }`.

-Each reducer with the **same name**, will overwrite the previous reducer, there is no error handling here, as it's assumed this is the wished course of action.
+Each reducer with the **same key**, will overwrite the previous reducer, there is no error handling here, as it's assumed this is the wished course of action.

 Secondly, reducers need to return a new state object, in all cases when triggered.
 If the state is the same as the previous state, then that's fine, as long as they return a value.